TritonSE/awesome-tool/README.md

 # awesome-tool

-> A GitHub App built with [Probot](https://github.com/probot/probot) that automates the process of synchronizing and managing GitHub PRs with Monday.com tasks.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that automates the process of synchronizing and managing GitHub PRs with Monday.com tasks

 ## Setup